Open currency, time zone, and language settings

 Supply List

-Students will need to supply a dedicated notebook in order to write vocabulary and verb/noun/endings charts.
+Students will need to supply a dedicated notebook for homework, translations, and to write vocabulary and verb/noun/endings charts.

 External Resources